CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 image

-You can also set it's exact scale with the menu on the bottom right of the screen
+You can also set it's exact rotation with the menu on the bottom right of the screen

 picture

 Putting numbers in the text boxes will rotate the object in the direction of the arrows that appear as many degrees as you insert in the box.

 You can also click the (icon) icon and your object will show white planes.
 Clicking one of these will orient the object so that the selected plane is touching the buildplate.

+Image

 ### Cutting